DPBayes/dpdl/experiments/34-hypers-as-a-function-of-epsilon-full-data.md

 - Learning rate: [1.00000000e-05, 2.68269580e-05, 7.19685673e-05, 1.93069773e-04, 5.17947468e-04, 1.38949549e-03, 3.72759372e-03, 1.00000000e-02] (np.geomspace(1e-5,1e-2,8))
 ```

-For 3 epsilons (1,3,8), this will take `5x5x8x3 = 600 runs`, and will take about `600 x 1.5 = 900 hr` if not consider run experiments parallel.
+For 3 epsilons (1,3,8), this will take `5x5x8x3 = 600 runs`.

+For a experiment training with FiLM, it will take about `600 x 1.5 = 900 hr` if not consider run experiments parallel.

 ## Models

 - **Vision Transformer (vit_base_patch16_224.augreg_in21k)**

 HyperFree use both ViT-base and ViT-small.
 To reduce the compute cost, and keep consistancy with the rest of paper, which use ViT-Tiny, we may only use ViT-base.